pluto-oss/gluamysql/README.md

 Returned table has tables pertaining to how many rows were returned from the query.
 Data in each row have key as the field name and data as the value.

+Each row's data will also have keys AFFECTED_ROWS and LAST_INSERT_ID

 ---

 #### `gluamysql::LuaDatabase`:`prepare`(`querystring`) -> `Promise`<`gluamysql::LuaPreparedStatement`>